vedanthv/ml-pipeline-config/README.md

 * fix_imbalance: Set as True to balance the distribution of the target class.
 SMOTE is applied by default to create synthetic * datapoints for the minority class
 * numeric_imputation: Imputation method for numerical values e.g. mean or median or zero
 * session_id: Controls the randomness of an experiment.
 Use to generate reproducible experiments

+PyCaret’s ```compare_models``` function trains and evaluates performance of all estimators available in the model library using cross validation and outputs a score grid with the average cross validated score.
+These estimators are trained on their default hyperparameters, there are no hyperparameter tuning at this stage.

+##### Parameters:

+* include_models: selected list of models to train and evaluate.
+Note that we have passed this parameter into the notebook from * pipeline.yaml using cell injection.
+* sort: sort the output results based on selected metric
+* n_select: select top n models to return
+We have defined n_select as 1, hence only the best model based on AUC is selected.